createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-09-19
+🗓️ 2025-09-20
-💬 "Being entirely honest with oneself is a good exercise." — Sigmund Freud
+💬 "Nothing in life is so exhilarating as to be shot at without result." — Winston Churchill
 <!--END_SECTION:quote-->